Has a Loved One Suffered a Wrongful Death in Chicago?

 How do you prove a wrongful death claim in Chicago?

 A wrongful death attorney can determine if the case meets the threshold for filing such a claim.

 To prove a wrongful death claim you must establish:

-- A duty to the person that was killed
+- A duty to the accident victim

 - That the defendant(s) breached that duty

 - The death was due to the negligent behavior of the defendant or defendants

 - The death caused damages to the victim and the members of the victim’s family, such as medical bills, funeral expenses, loss of future income, and pain and suffering between the time of incident and death.

 What steps will a wrongful death lawyer take to prove a case?